Tenza/configurations/ArchLinux Installation/2 - Base System Configuration.md

 ##### Wireless interface

-The wureless interface, can be started exactly like Archlive.
+The wireless interface, can be started exactly like Archlive.
 The `-o` flag can be additionaly used, to save the profile in `netctl`.

 <pre>